sebapersson/PEtab.jl/docs/src/optimisation_output_plotting.md

 For the `:waterfall`, `:runtime_eval` plot types, by default all runs are plotted.
 However, if desired, the `best_idxs_n` and `idxs` arguments can be used for these plot types as well.

 ## Plots comparing the fitted model to the measurements
 After the model has been fitted, it can be useful to compare it to the measurements.
 This is possible by supplying both the optimisation solution, and the `PEtabModel` used, to the plot command.
-By default, it will plot, for the first condition, the output solution for all observables.
+By default, it will plot, for the first simulation condition, the output solution for all observables.
 However, any subset of observables can be selected (using the `observable_ids` option).
 It is also possible to select the condition using the `condition_id` option.

 Here, we first fit a simple model (with two observables and two conditions) to simulated data.
 Next, we will show various ways to plot the fitted solution.